apache/pulsar/site2/docs/security-tls-authentication.md

 sidebar_label: Authentication using TLS
 ---

-## TLS Authentication Overview
+## TLS authentication overview

 TLS authentication is an extension of [TLS transport encryption](security-tls-transport.md).
 Not only servers have keys and certs that the client uses to verify the identity of servers, clients also have keys and certs that the server uses to verify the identity of clients.
 You must have TLS transport encryption configured on your cluster before you can use TLS authentication.
 This guide assumes you already have TLS transport encryption configured.

 ### Create client certificates

-We generate the client certificates and the server certificates using the same certificate authority.
-So you can use the certificate authority that is used to generate the server certificates to generate the client certificates.
+Client certificates are generated using the certificate authority.
+Server certificates are also generated with the same certificate authority.

 The biggest difference between client certs and server certs is that the **common name** for the client certificate is the **role token** which that client is authenticated as.